About Wood Green

 We receive no government or lottery funding and therefore rely entirely on the generosity of our supporters to carry out this valuable work.
 But it is not just money that we need – good quality unwanted items such as clothing, shoes, handbags and accessories, books, DVDs, toys and homewares, mobile phones, used stamps, ink cartridges, coins, old gold or other jewellery are just as valuable.

-Through our 5 charity shops, our team of enthusiastic volunteers work tirelessly to ensure that these donated items become much needed funds for the animals in our care.
+Through our 5 charity shops, our team of enthusiastic volunteers works tirelessly to ensure that these donated items become much-needed funds for the animals in our care.

 For more details about the work we do and how you can help, please take a look at our website: www.woodgreen.org.uk.